CtrlK

 Completeness

-Clearly answers both 'what' (grab an object in WebXR using emulated controllers, supports specific components with proximity-based grip) and 'when' (explicit 'Use when the user wants to pick up, move, or test grabbing an object').
+Clearly answers both what ('Grab an object in the WebXR scene using emulated controllers') and when ('Use when the user wants to pick up, move, or test grabbing an object') with explicit trigger guidance.
+Also includes important implementation details about supported components.

 3 / 3